 It is specifically designed and optimized for accelerating the development and Continuous Integration of C and C++ projects.
 With full binary management, it can create and reuse any number of different binaries (for different configurations, like architectures, compiler versions, etc) for any number of different versions of a package, using exactly the same process in all platforms.
 As it is decentralized, it is easy to run your own server to host your own packages and binaries privately, without needing to share them.

 Conan is mature and stable, with a strong commitment to forward compatibility (non-breaking policy), with a complete team dedicated full time to its improvement and support.
 It is backed and used by a great community, from open source contributors and package creators in ConanCenter to thousands of teams and companies using it.

-Conan is OSS, with an MIT license.
-Check out the source code and issue tracking (for reporting bugs and for feature requests) at https://github.com/conan-io/conan .
+Conan is Free and Open Source, with a permissive MIT license.
+Check out the source code and issue tracking (for questions and support, reporting bugs and suggesting feature requests and improvements) at https://github.com/conan-io/conan

 Decentralized package manager¶

 Conan is a decentralized package manager with a client-server architecture.
 This means that clients can fetch packages from, as well as upload packages to, different servers (“remotes”), similar to the “git” push-pull model to/from git remotes.

 On a high level, the servers are just a package storage.
 They do not build nor create the packages.
 The packages are created by the client, and if binaries are built from sources, that compilation is also done by the client application.

 The different applications in the image above are:

 - The Conan client: this is a console/terminal command-line application, containing the heavy logic for package creation and consumption.
 Conan client has a local cache for package storage, and so it allows you to fully create and test packages offline.
 You can also work offline as long as no new packages are needed from remote servers.